differental/LinkedVector-rs/README.md

 # LinkedVector-rs

-An experimental data structure that might be extremely dumb
+An experimental data structure that aims to increase cache hits when using linked lists.

 ## Background